What is a Merit Increase and Why Does it Matter?

 Follow these steps to model different merit increase configurations and make the right decision for your company:

-Step 1: Determine how role-specific performance impacts business results
+Step 1: Determine if an employee’s performance financially impacts the business.

 It is important to define how performance in different job types contributes to business performance.
 This will help determine what exactly constitutes a reasonable differential.